 Here, the assessors are looking for evidence that you know what you are doing and you can explain it.
 So talk about your artistic ambition – what’s driving you, why are you doing it, what are you excited about?
 And dense, academic jargon is discouraged, which was a revelation to me.

 Lina described this as introducing yourself to your peers.
 Imagine you have rocked up to a writerly event and a literary editor politely asks you what you’re working on.
 You wouldn’t talk about yourself in third person, or waffle on for thirty minutes.
-You’d just aim to articulate the who, what and how of your project and come across as a reasonably intelligent human being.
-It’s the same with a grant application, except with a backspace button.
+You’d just aim to articulate the who, what and how of your project and come across as a reasonably intelligent human being, which is what you’re doing here in writing.

 Timeline: Think about how long you’d like to work on your project for.
 Maybe six months for a second draft?
 So you’d write June to December – working on a draft.

 Budget: Look at how much you need to live on.
 Let’s say $600 a week.
 Then assume you also do some freelance writing or have a part-time job in a bookshop or babysitting or something, and take off $200 a week.
 So $400 a week, times 26 for half a year to write your first draft is…. $10,400 please.

 These figures are rough guidelines, but the message was to be realistic about how much money you’ll ask for.
 Including other income in kind brings you up to your total amount you need to live on, and the impression I got was that having some part-time work was a good thing.